Docs

 To be cacheable, all of the following must be true:

-• The has a non-zero maxAge.
+• The operation has a non-zero maxAge.

 • There are no errors in the response.

-If you run behind a CDN or another caching proxy, you can configure it to use this header's value to cache responses appropriately.
+If you run Apollo Server behind a CDN or another caching proxy, you can configure it to use this header's value to cache responses appropriately.
 See your CDN's documentation for details (for example, here's the documentation for Amazon CloudFront).

 Some CDNs require custom headers for caching or custom values in the cache-control header like s-maxage.
 You can configure your ApolloServer instance accordingly by telling the built-in cache control plugin to just calculate a policy without setting HTTP headers, and specifying your own plugin: